-- 7.7 Policy HO5 of the CS & P DPD states that within Staines Town Centre, development should be at or above 75 dwellings per hectare (dph).
-Higher density development may be acceptable where it is demonstrated that the development complies with Policy EN1 on design, particularly in terms of its compatibility with the character of the area and is in a location that is accessible by non car-based modes of travel. - 7.8 The application site area is 0.0217 hectares.
-The proposed density is therefore 414 dwellings per hectare (dph), which is above the 75 dph range stipulated in Policy HO5.
+- 7.10 Policy HO5 of the CS & P DPD states that within Staines Town Centre, development should be at or above 75 dwellings per hectare (dph).
+Higher density development may be acceptable where it is demonstrated that the development complies with Policy EN1 on design, particularly in terms of its compatibility with the character of the area and is in a location that is accessible by non car-based modes of travel. - 7.11 The application site area is 0.0217 hectares.
+The proposed density is therefore 368 dwellings per hectare (dph), which is above the 75 dph range stipulated in Policy HO5.
 It is important to note that any mathematical density figure, is in part, a product of the mix of units proposed.
 In this case all of the units are either 1 bed or 2 bed and accordingly it is possible to accommodate many more small units within a given floorspace and an acceptable numerical density can be much higher.
-Moreover, the site is in a location that is well served by public transport and is within the town centre. - 7.9 The NPPF requires in paragraphs 122 and 123 that in achieving appropriate densities: - 122.
+Moreover, the site is in a location that is well served by public transport and is within the town centre. - 7.12 The NPPF requires in paragraphs 122 and 123 that in achieving appropriate densities: - 122.
 Planning policies and decisions should support development that makes efficient use of land, taking into account: - a) the identified need for housing and other forms of development, and the availability of land suitable for accommodating it; - b) local market conditions and viability; - c) the availability and capacity of infrastructure and services both existing and proposed as well as their potential for further improvement and the scope to promote sustainable travel modes that limit future car use; - d) the desirability of maintaining an area's prevailing character (including residential gardens), or of promoting regeneration and change; and - e) the importance of securing well-designed, attractive places. - 123.
 Where there is an existing or anticipated shortage of land for meeting identified housing needs, it is especially important that planning policies and decisions avoid homes being built at low densities, and ensure that developments make optimal use of the potential of each site.
-In these circumstances:

-- a) plans should contain policies to optimise the use of land in their area and meet as much of the identified need for housing as possible.
+In these circumstances: - a) plans should contain policies to optimise the use of land in their area and meet as much of the identified need for housing as possible.
 This will be tested robustly at examination, and should include the use of minimum density standards for city and town centres and other locations that are well served by public transport.
-These standards should seek a significant uplift in the average density of residential development within these areas, unless it can be shown that there are strong reasons why this would be inappropriate; - b) the use of minimum density standards should also be considered for other parts of the plan area.
+These standards should seek a significant uplift in the average density of residential development within these areas, unless it can be shown that there are strong reasons why this would be inappropriate;

+- b) the use of minimum density standards should also be considered for other parts of the plan area.
 It may be appropriate to set out a range of densities that reflect the accessibility and potential of different areas, rather than one broad density range; and - c) local planning authorities should refuse applications which they consider fail to make efficient use of land, taking into account the policies in this Framework.
-In this context, when considering applications for housing, authorities should take a flexible approach in applying policies or guidance relating to daylight and sunlight, where they would otherwise inhibit making efficient use of a site37.
+In this context, when considering applications for housing, authorities should take a flexible approach in applying policies or guidance relating to daylight and sunlight, where they would otherwise inhibit making efficient use of a site.

+It should be noted that the previous application, 17/01938/FUL, had a higher density of 414 dwellings per hectare and no objection was raised to this.
 Accordingly the proposed housing density is considered acceptable, subject to it complying with Policy EN1 on design.